If you have a loved one who wants to continue living at home, but needs help with basic daily activities, in-home care might be right for them.

 Qualities to Look For

 There are also some qualities to look for in the agency and the provider themselves.
-Here are some very good qualities to look for in a home care provider:
+Here are some very good qualities to look for in a senior home care provider:

 They want to complement family care – This is an important quality to look for in an in-home care agency.
 The agency should be more than willing to work closely with your family and develop a plan that works well for everyone.